 Lack of market regulation and oversight means that activist investing is now required from us all.

-More activism from shareholders is required in today’s business climate that is Pro industry self-regulation (see 2008 Financial Crisis), lacks powerful regulatory institutions (see SEC Bernie Madoff, ENRON), and governments that are powerfully lobbied by the wealthy in the interests of the wealthy.
+More activism from shareholders is required in today’s business climate.
+The industry cannot self-regulate (see 2008 Financial Crisis).
+We lack powerful regulatory institutions (see SEC Bernie Madoff, ENRON).
+Governments are powerfully lobbied by the wealthy in the interests of the wealthy.
 This article shares a recent history of failure and corruption and how activist investors can play a positive role.

 What is an Activist Investor?

-Activist investors are those people or companies who purchase a 5% stake in a company, so they are able to voice their concerns at or begin to influence the direction, decision making, or running of a company.
+Activist investors are those people or companies who purchase a 5% stake in a company, so they can voice their concerns or begin to influence the direction, decision making, or running of a company.

 They tend to target companies that are being run badly or are not operating in the best interests of the shareholders in mind.
-The growth of activity of activist investors has increased hugely over the last 30 years and more so in the last 7 years since the financial crisis.
+The growth of activist investors’ activity has increased hugely over the last 30 years and more so in the last 7 years since the financial crisis.

 Why has Activist Investing grown so quickly?